|

 Software design and development planning |

 Prepare a software development plan.
-Your plan should be documented and approved before it is implemented.
-Your plan should control:
+Your plan should

 Your software development plan should: